rashih2002/README.md/README.md

 # 🚀 About Me

-🎓 Third-Year Management Information Systems Undergraduate at NSBM Green University
+🎓 Third-Year Management Information Systems Undergraduate at NSBM Green University.

+📈 Passionate about bridging the gap between business needs and technology solutions through business analysis, process improvement, information systems, and data-driven decision making.

-💼 Interested in Business Analysis, Project Management, Information Systems, and Software Development
+💼 Developing expertise in Business Analysis, Project Management, Business Process Management, Data Analytics, Information Systems, and Digital Transformation.

-📊 Passionate about Data Analytics, Database Management, and Business Intelligence

-🌱 Currently learning Power BI, Spring Boot, and Software Project Management

-🎯 Seeking Internship Opportunities
+🤝 Experienced in working within collaborative team environments through academic and project-based initiatives, with a strong focus on problem-solving, stakeholder engagement, and continuous improvement.

+📊 Interested in leveraging data, business insights, and technology to enhance organizational performance and support strategic decision-making.

+🌱 Continuously expanding my knowledge in business intelligence, process optimization, project delivery, and enterprise information systems.

+🎯 Currently seeking internship opportunities in Business Analysis, Project Management, Information Systems, IT Operations, Data Analytics, or related business-technology domains.

 ---

 # 🎯 Career Objective

-To secure an internship in Business Analysis, Project Management, Information Systems, Data Analytics, or Software Development where I can apply my technical and analytical skills while contributing to real-world business solutions.
+To obtain an internship in Business Analysis, Project Management, Information Systems, Data Analytics, or related business-technology domains, where I can leverage my academic knowledge, analytical thinking, and collaborative skills to support organizational objectives while developing professional expertise in the field.

----

-# 💼 Internship Focus

-Business Analysis • Project Management • Information Systems • Data Analytics • SQL • Power BI • BPMN • Java • Spring Boot • React

 ---